BullsEye0/dorks-eye/README.md

 You can also use Dorks Eye as a command-line interface (CLI) to quickly search through Google.
 Dorks Eye shows only the links, without advertising, and is and is also fast.

-But be careful not to overdo it, otherwise, you have a chance that If you perform too many requests over a short period, Google will start to throw captchas at you.
+But be careful not to overdo it; otherwise, you have a chance that If you perform too many requests over a short period, Google will start to throw captchas at you.
 This is annoying and will limit how much or how fast you do the search.
 ****